Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Introduction

-Given the above opportunities and challenges, this work presents a comprehensive survey of LLM-enabled telecom networks.
-Different from existing studies that focus on one specific aspect such as edge intelligence \cite{shen2024large,lin2023pushing}, grounding and alignment\cite{xu2024large}, this work provides a comprehensive survey on fundamentals, key techniques, and applications of LLM-enabled telecom.
-To be specific, this work focuses on generative models that were originally developed for language tasks, i.e., language models, and it also involves more diverse techniques and broad application scenarios such as optimization and prediction problems.
 Although LLM development is originally motivated by natural language tasks, it is worth noting that there have been diverse state-of-the-art explorations that are beyond the conventional language processing tasks, e.g., coding and debugging \cite{xiang2023toward}, recommendation \cite{li2023prompt}, LLM-enabled agents \cite{xi2023rise}, instruction-based optimization \cite{yang2023large}, network time-series prediction and decision making \cite{wu2024large}, etc. These LLM-inspired techniques have become crucial pillars of LLM studies, and exploring these techniques is crucial to take full advantage of LLM capabilities.
-Fig.\ref{fig1} presents the organization of this work, in which the left side indicates the telecom scenarios and demand, and the right side shows the LLM-enabled techniques\footnote{ On the high level, the terms “\textit{LLM}” and “\textit{foundation model}” can be used interchangeably.
-In this survey, the term \textit{"foundation models"} refers to models specifically developed from scratch for applications that are beyond pure language-related tasks, such as the prediction foundation models in Section \ref{sec-foundation-predict}, while \textit{"LLM-enabled"} or \textit{"LLM-aided"} approaches denote methods that repurpose existing pre-trained language models for telecommunication tasks.}.
-To better present the detailed application scenarios, the bottom of Fig.\ref{fig1} shows telecom environments that include radio access networks, network edge, central cloud, and other network elements such as regular users, malicious users, mmWave beam, environment image sensing, RISs, backhaul traffic, etc. In particular, we focus on the following topics:
+Fig.\ref{fig1} presents the organization of this work, in which the left side indicates the telecom scenarios and demand, and the right side shows the LLM-enabled techniques.
+To better present the detailed application scenarios, the bottom of Fig.\ref{fig1} shows telecom environments that include radio access networks, network edge, central cloud, and other network elements such as regular users, malicious users, mmWave beam, environment image sensing, RISs, backhaul traffic, etc. \blue{Meanwhile, we categorize key telecom applications into generation, classification, optimization, and prediction problems to better distinguish different scenarios and customized designs\footnote{\blue{Note that although the classification, optimization, and prediction capabilities are all based on the LLM's inference and generation capabilities, this organization can significantly reduce the reader's difficulty in understanding the LLM's potential for telecom applications.}}}